isomerpages/govtech-gobusiness/_FAQ/1d-essentialworkers.md

 Only businesses that have received approval for their General Exemption application are required to submit details of their essential manpower.
 This excludes foreign domestic workers and staff of government agencies.

 #### **20. How do I register my essential manpower and what information do I need to provide?**
 For applicants with a CorpPass account, please login <a href="https://go.gov.sg/essentialworkers" target="_blank">here</a>.
-Thereafter, please click on the button “submit manpower, which will be made available only for approved exemption applications, to register the NRIC/FIN numbers of your essential manpower.
+Thereafter, please click on the button “submit manpower", which will be made available only for approved exemption applications, to register the NRIC/FIN numbers of your essential manpower.

 Please ensure that your email address is accurately reflected on your application form.
 An acknowledgement email will be sent to your email address once you have submitted the details of your essential manpower.
 We will also be using this email address to provide you with updates.